 This means that the cost of raw materials, supplies, and even crucial workers will all rise.
 Not everything produced will be sold in the UK.
 Exporting will also be affected since higher costs, tariffs, and other charges will also go up.
 These are just some of the effects that can be seen and observed.

 Lots of the information is available piecemeal, and many stories do not make the headlines.
-Gradually as the implications of Brexit become clear, businesses of all types are starting to plan for the exit from the UK.
-The £ is already showing signs of weakening further, after a 15% drop.
+Gradually as the implications of Brexit become clear, businesses of all types are starting to plan for their exit from the UK.
 Companies are closing down for a number of reasons, investment delayed.
 It is not all bad news, but there is more bad than good.
 Don’t forget the effect on UK farmers and the European Funding.

 This Blog will gather the bad news about Brexit and what action companies, organisations, the UK and the EU are taking, all will affect the UK in some way.